beckym223/manual_work/E6_long_edited.md

 by a desire to gain a better understanding of the postindustrial society that was emerging in the United States and other developed coun-
-' In an extension of the crossword puzzle analogy sug- gested by Richard J. Zeckhauser in a 1995 personal com- munication, it seems that economics might make more progress if theorists didn't tend to concentrate on the lower left-hand corner of the puzzle while empiricists work the upper right-hand corner.
-6 The relatively new International Health Economics Association will hold its inaugural conference in Vancou- ver in May 1996.
-7 The Journal of the American Medical Association has twenty international editions published weekly in eleven languages, with 40 percent more recipients than the reg- ular U.S.-based edition (George D. Lundberg and Annette Flanagin, 1995).

 ### ---Economics-1996-0-04.txt---